Albaalah/react-docker-app/README.md

 # react-docker-app
-A simple ReactJS app with production workflow with Docker
+A simple ReactJS app with production workflow with Docker.
+It is a hello-world react app with docker compose so the tests run automatically in a separate container using docker-compose.

 ### Setup branch